schluppeck/dafni/firstAnalysis.md

 - anatomical images
 - "metadata" - [wikipedia entry on this idea](https://en.wikipedia.org/wiki/Metadata)

+- [ ] How can you tell (in words?)
+- [ ] What tools / commands could you choose to check / inspect?
+- [ ] What are good ways to keep track of some key information?
+In the same place?
+Somewhere else?
+What are the advantages / disadvantages of those options?

 ## Set up the analysis using the GUI

 Start up ``feat`` either via the ``fsl`` menu or directly.